sethbern/CSJava/_sources/Unit3-If-Statements/topic-3-4-else-ifs.rst

 .. note::

-    Another way to handle 3 or more conditional cases is to use the ``switch`` and ``break`` keywords, but these will not be on the exam.
+    Another way to handle 3 or more conditional cases is to use the ``switch`` and ``break`` keywords.
 For a tutorial on using switch see https://docs.oracle.com/javase/tutorial/java/nutsandbolts/switch.html.

 |Exercise| **Check your understanding**